- Program Overview

 International Students: This program is eligible for the OPT STEM extension.

 >Interested in Computer Science but do not possess a Computer Science background?
+Please consider our MS in Computer Science – Scientists & Engineers program.

 Please Note: Requirements for graduation, course offerings, course availability, track offerings, and any other degree requirements are subject to change.
 Students should consult with an academic advisor prior to registering for any classes.